websanco/liferay-learn/docs/dxp/7.x/en/site-building/personalizing-site-experience/experience-personalization/content-page-personalization.md

 You can tailor your Content Page to different groups of users, providing each group a personalized experience, rather than a generic one.
 You can also leverage Content Page personalization to conduct A/B Testing (for more information, see [Content Page Experiences and A/B Testing](#content-page-experiences-and-ab-testing)).

-Personalizing your Content page for different users is a two-step process:
+Personalizing your Content Page for different users is a two-step process:

 1. [Define a Segment](../segmentation/creating-and-managing-user-segments.md) for the users you want to provide a personalized experience.
 2. [Create a Experience](#creating-a-new-content-page-experience) with customized content for your Segment.